 David sends for Tamar and instructs her to go and care for her half-brother.
 Tamar goes to Amnon’s house.
 She spends the afternoon making cakes for him.
 As she works in the kitchen area, Amnon watches her every move.
 Tamar gives Amnon the food she made, but he refuses to eat.

 Amnon then orders all the servants to leave and tells Tamar to come and feed him out of her hand.
 As she approaches him, Amnon grabs her arm and pulls her close, and says “Come, lie with me.”
 We can immediately see the fear in Tamar’s eyes.
 She begins to calmly negotiate with her assailant: (i) this isn’t done in Israel, (ii) think of me and my shame, (iii) think of yourself and what people would say, and (iv) talk to our father and he will allow us to marry.
 Her reasons and pleas go unheeded.
 Amnon is stronger and he forces himself on her.
 Amnon rapes his half-sister.
 Like David, Amnon knows that he can have anything and anyone that he desires.

-Immediately after Amnon satisfies his desire, the passion her felt for Tamar immediately changes into a hatred of Tamar.
+Immediately after Amnon satisfies his desire, the passion he felt for Tamar immediately changes into a hatred of Tamar.
 Tamar once more pleads with Amnon to marry her since he has violated her.
 Amnon calls a servant and tells him “Put this thing out of my presence and bolt the door behind her.”
 In his command, he does not even acknowledge her humanity.
 She is simply a thing to be used and discarded.
-Even David brought Bathsheba into his house, Amnon throws his victim out.
+Even David brought Bathsheba into his house.
+Amnon throws his victim out on the street.

 Absalom’s Reaction: (Ch.
 13:20-22)